Scotty Morrison (broadcaster)

-Te Manahau Morrison, better known as Scotty Morrison, (born 19 November 1970) is a Māori language academic, writer and broadcaster in New Zealand.
+Scott Jeffrey Morrison (born 19 November 1970), also known as Te Manahau Morrison, is a Māori language academic, writer and broadcaster in New Zealand.
 He is known for presenting two Māori current affairs programmes on television: Te Karere and Marae.
-He is author of award winning Māori language guide Māori Made Easy.
+He is author of award-winning Māori language guide Māori Made Easy.

 Biography

 Morrison was born in Rotorua and grew up there.
 He affiliates to the Māori iwi of Ngāti Whakaue.
 His parents' names are Te Puhi o Te Arawa Mitchell and Tupara Morrison.
 His Māori name Te Manahau was gifted to him in the late 2000's while he was on his journey of learning to speak te reo Māori (Māori language).

 Morrison is a graduate of the University of Waikato with a Diploma of Teaching, a Bachelor of Education and Master's degree (Education).
 He states that Professor Wharehuia Milroy was influential on him when he was first studying.

 Morrison is the presenter of the news in Māori language Te Karere and Marae, both on the state New Zealand television network TVNZ.

 He has worked as the Director of Māori Student and Community Engagement at the Unitec Institute of Technology in Auckland, and as associate professor of Te Reo Māori at Te Pūtahi-a-Toi (School of Māori Knowledge) at Massey University.
 He is a member of the Ngā Pae o te Māramatanga, New Zealand's Māori Centre of Research Excellence hosted at the University of Auckland.

 In 2019, he commented on the Māori language revitalisation that has occurred in New Zealand:Over the last 30 years I’ve seen so much change in the way te reo Māori is valued, and always hold in the highest regard the reo champions who fought for our language to be recognised officially and protect its mana.
 They’re the reason why people like me have a kaupapa to write for.